MICHEL NORRIS, Host:

 Legal issues over who's to blame and who must pay for the disaster are just beginning to reach the courts, and NPR's Carrie Johnson has this update on the spill's legal fallout.

 CARRIE JOHNSON: If you lined up everybody who's suing over last year's oil spill, you'd see this - restaurant owners, wildlife supporters, wedding planners and families of some of the 11 workers who died on the oil rig.
 Hundreds of lawsuits are moving through a federal court in New Orleans.
 Judges combined the cases to make it easier to handle them.

-Mr. BRIAN BARR (Attorney): The court has put us on a very aggressive schedule.
+BRIAN BARR: The court has put us on a very aggressive schedule.

 JOHNSON: That's Brian Barr.
 He and about a dozen other plaintiffs' attorneys have been holed up in conference rooms since the start of the year.
 They're taking depositions of executives and engineers from BP, Transocean, Halliburton and Cameron.
 Sometimes, they question two or three people a day.